Unicon/cas-blackboard-learn/README.md

 The `Push Config` step resets Blackboard property files back to their default state!
 The build will automatically readjust the property values in files
 `config/bb-config.properties` and `config/authentication.properties` so Blackboard can recognize the new authentication mechanism with CAS.
-The changes to property files are outlined in the below table:

 ##Access
 To log into Blackboard using CAS SSO, append the parameter `useCAS=1` at the end of the URL specified by the blackboard.url property, i.e. [http://blackboard.domain.edu/?useCAS=1](http://blackboard.domain.edu/?useCAS=1)